gbdev/pandocs/src/Interrupts.md

 called by the CPU.
 This is a regular call, exactly like what would be performed by a `call <vector>` instruction (the current PC is pushed on the stack and then set to the address of the interrupt vector).

-According to Z80 datasheets, the following occurs when control is being transferred to an interrupt handler:
+The following occurs when control is being transferred to an interrupt handler:

-1. Two wait states are executed (2 machine cycles pass while nothing occurs, presumably the CPU is executing NOPs during this time).
+1. Two wait states are executed (2 M-cycles pass while nothing occurs, presumably the CPU is executing `nop`s during this time).
-2. The current PC is pushed onto the stack, this process consumes 2 more machine cycles.
+2. The current PC is pushed onto the stack, consuming 2 more M-cycles.
-3. The high byte of the PC is set to 0, the low byte is set to the address of the handler ($40,$48,$50,$58,$60).
-This consumes one last machine cycle.
+3. The PC register is set to the address of the handler ($40, $48, $50, $58, $60).
+This consumes one last M-cycle.

-The entire ISR **should** consume a total of 5 machine cycles.
+The entire ISR **should** consume a total of 5 M-cycles.
 This has yet to be tested, but is what the Z80 datasheet implies.

 ## Interrupt Priorities